01. Who is SISA for?

 The Temporary Activity (subclass 408) visa is a temporary visa only.
-The pathway to permanent residence mentioned in the Minister’s media release will be available through the existing permanent residence pathways, if you can meet the relevant visa requirements after your period of temporary stay.
+A pathway to permanent residence may be available through the existing permanent residence pathways, if you can meet the relevant visa requirements after your period of temporary stay.

 Yes, you can operate as a sole trader.